nsupdate-info/nsupdate.info/README.rst

 * Frontend: Dynamic DNS updates via dyndns2 protocol (like supported by many DSL/cable routers and client software).
+* Backends:

-* Backend: Uses DYNAMIC DNS UPDATE protocol (RFC 2136) to update compatible nameservers like BIND, PowerDNS and others (the nameserver itself is NOT included).
+  - Uses DYNAMIC DNS UPDATE protocol (RFC 2136) to update compatible nameservers like BIND, PowerDNS and others (the nameserver itself is NOT included).
-* Easy and simple web interface.
+  - Optionally uses dyndns2 protocol to update other services - we can send updates to configurable 3rd party services when we receive an update from the router / update client.

+* Prominently shows visitor's IPs (v4 and v6) on main view, shows reverse DNS lookup results (on host overview view).
-* Multiple Hosts per user
+* Multiple Hosts per user (using separate secrets for security)
 * Add own domains / nameservers (public or only for yourself)
-* Supports IP v4 and v6, SSL.
 * Login with local or remote accounts (google, github, bitbucket, ... accounts - everything supported by python-social-auth package)
 * Manual IP updates via web interface
 * Shows time since last update via api, whether it used SSL or not
+* Shows v4 and v6 IP addresses (from master nameserver records)
+* Shows client / server fault counters, available and abuse flags
+* Supports IP v4 and v6, SSL.
+* Easy and simple web interface, it tries to actively help to configure routers / update clients / nameservers.
-* Made with security in mind
+* Made with security and privacy in mind
-* No nagging, no spamming - trying not to annoy users
+* No nagging, no spamming, no ads - trying not to annoy users
-* Free and Open Source Software
-* Made with Python and Django
+* Free and Open Source Software, made with Python and Django